uccdga/website/content/_index.md

 about:
   enable : true
   title : "About The United Church"
-  description: "A vital part of the community of Canandaiga for generations, The United Church seeks to glorify God as we worship, grow, reach, and care."
+  description: "A vital part of the community of Canandaiga, New York for generations, The United Church seeks to glorify God as we worship, grow, reach, and care."
-  content: "The United Church is a wonderful church family with rich traditions and history in the community of Canandaigua.
+  content: "The United Church is a wonderful church family with rich traditions and history in the community of Canandaigua, New York.

   Our mission is That All Might Know Love and Follow The Lord Jesus Christ as Their Personal Lord and Savior